 - Personally, I like using kvass to make purple fermented eggs.

-Salty Beet Kvass
+Simple Beet Kvass

 Salty and sour beet kvass is a sugar-free fermented beverage that is refreshing on a hot day.
 It tastes similar to Polish borscht.
 It is a great source of probiotics and can be used to culture other vegetables.